gurmeherr/VitaminD/README.md

 This project utilises IoT and cloud computing to monitor environmental factors such as UV Index, temperature, and pollution to provide personalized Vitamin D dosage recommendations.
 It integrates data collection, processing, and visualisation to empower users with actionable insights into their Vitamin D synthesis needs.

+**P.S NOTE**: The Dashboard link via AWS Quicksight needs to be paid for to be access by any other person publicly.
+I can't pay $250 for the link, therefore I have attached the PDF's of the dashboard.

 ## Features

 - **Automated Data Collection**: Hourly data collection using AWS Lambda and EventBridge.